bothlab/pomidaq/README.md

 Some features the original Miniscope DAQ software has, like the behavior recording, are intentionally left out.
 This software is developed on Linux, but has also been successfully tested on Windows.
 As of now, no macOS build has been attempted.

+## Users

+The CI system provides up-to-date builds for PoMiDAQ for the **Windows** (64-bit) and **Debian** 9+ (amd64) platforms.
+You can fetch builds from there or download prebuilt binaries from the [Github releases](https://github.com/bothlab/pomidaq/releases).
+Don't hesitate to file issues if you notice anything unusual - since this software is very new, there is still a good chance to encounter strange behavior that was not previously tested for.

 ## Developers